falkush/headwaiter/README.md

 # headwaiter
-Strategy for Mario Party 5 Minigame.
+Strategy for Mario Party 5 Minigame Head Waiter.
 This will give you a success rate of 113/162 which is about 70%.

 # Strategy
 If you play first, press B so that the counter goes 9->7.
 If the CPU goes 7->6, play B-B. If the CPU goes 7->5, play B-A.